qinguorui2001/tp/docs/DeveloperGuide.md

       Expected: Error details shown in the status message since the command format is invalid.

 <div style="page-break-after: always;"></div>

+### Listing all Persons

+1. Listing ***all*** persons when ***some*** persons are displayed.

+    1. Prerequisites: Have multiple persons in contact list.
+Choose one of the person's name and use the `find` command to narrow the search to that person, e.g. `find n/Alex Yeoh` if "Alex Yeoh" is in your contact list.

+    2. Test case: `list` <br/>
+     Expected: All persons will be shown in contact list.
+If you have any assignments displayed under Assignments, they will be cleared.
+Success message shown in the status message.

+<div style="page-break-after: always;"></div>

+### Deleting a person

+1. Deleting a person while ***all*** persons are being shown.

+  1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+  2. Test case: `delete 1`<br>
+     Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.

+  3. Test case: `delete 0`<br>
+     Expected: No person is deleted.
+Error details shown in the status message because index has to be a positive integer.

+  4. Test case: `delete x` (where x is larger than the list size) <br>
+     Expected: No person is deleted.
+Error details shown in the status message because the index is invalid.

+2. Deleting a person while only ***some*** persons are being shown.

+  1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+Select one person and search the name using the find command, e.g. `find n/Alex Yeoh`.

+  2. Test case: `delete 1`<br>
+     Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.

+  3. Test case: `delete 0`<br>
+     Expected: No person is deleted.
+Error details shown in the status message because index has to be a positive integer.

+  4. Test case: `delete x` (where x is larger than the list size) <br>
+     Expected: No person is deleted.
+Error details shown in the status message because the index is invalid.

+3. Deleting a person ***without*** specifying person's index parameter.

+  1. Other incorrect delete commands to try: `delete` <br>
+     Expected: Error details shown in the status message since the command format is invalid.

+<div style="page-break-after: always;"></div>

+### Editing a person

+1. Editing a person while ***all*** persons are being shown.

+    1. Prerequisites: There are multiple persons in the contact list (no person called ***Alex*** and no email named ***15434@163.com***).

+    2. Test case: `edit 1 n/Alex e/15434@163.com m/CS2100`<br>
+     Expected: The first person in the contact list is renamed as ***Alex***, and the email and module of this person changed accordingly to the given.
+     Details of the edited person will be shown in the status message.

+    3. Test case: `edit 2 n/Alex e/11465434@163.com m/CS2100` just after last test case.<br>
+     Expected: No person is edited.
+Error details shown in the status message since the repeated name is not allowed.

+    4. Test case: `edit 2 n/Alex Yeoh e/15434@163.com m/CS2100` just after last test case.<br>
+     Expected: No person is edited.
+Error details shown in the status message since the repeated email is not allowed.

+    5. Test case: `edit 2 t/friend t/lab7`<br>
+     Expected: The second person's tag is replaced with tags called ***friend*** and ***lab7***.

+2. Editing a person while ***no*** person is in the contact list.

+    1. Test case: `edit 1 n/Halo` or `edit 1 m/cs1111s` or any other combinations of optional fields.<br>
+     Expected: No person is edited.
+Error details shown in the status message since the index is invalid.

+3. Editing a person while ***missing*** compulsory fields.

+    1. Test case: You can try `edit` or `edit 1`<br>
+     Expected: No person is edited.
+Error details shown in the status message since the format is invalid.

+<div style="page-break-after: always;"></div>

 ### Showing an assignment list

 1. Showing assignments while there are ***multiple*** people in the contact list.

     1. Prerequisites: The current assignment list panel is empty.

     2. Test case: `show 0`<br>
      Expected: No assignments shown in assignment list panel.
 Error details shown in the status message since the index is invalid.

     3. Test case: `show 1`<br>
      Expected: The assignments of the first person in contact list are shown in assignment list panel.

     4. Test case: `show x` (x is any positive number greater than the number of people in the contact list.)<br>
      Expected: No assignments shown in assignment list panel.
 Error details shown in the status message since the index is invalid.

 2. Showing assignments while there is ***no person*** in the contact list.

     1. Prerequisites: The current assignment list panel is empty.

     2. Test case: `show 1`<br>
      Expected: No assignments shown in assignment list panel.
 Error details shown in the status message since the index is invalid.

 3. Showing assignments while ***missing*** compulsory fields.

     1. Prerequisites: The current assignment list panel is empty.

     2. Test case: `show`<br>
      Expected: No assignments shown in assignment list panel.
 Error details shown in the status message since the format is invalid.

 <div style="page-break-after: always;"></div>